Translate / Traducir

 Salon Rojo

-Jacob(o) Granat was born in 1871 in Lemberg (today Lviv), a city in Western Ukraine, at the time part of the Austrian empire.
+Jacob(o) Granat was born in 1871 in Lemberg (today Lviv), a city in Ukraine, at the time part of the Austrian empire.
 In 1900, at the invitation of his uncle Jacob Kalt, he moved to Veracruz, and a year later to Mexico City.
 Granat quickly became the “curio king” of the capital, selling luggages, post cards and other souvenirs from his shop in calle San Francisco.

 In 1906, Granat sold his shop to purchase the old Borda palace, on the corner of Madero and Bolivar, where he opened the first movie theatre of the city, the famous Salón Rojo.
 Salón Rojo rapidly became the most luxurious and successful theatre in the city, and a centre of night life for Mexico’s rich and famous.
 It attracted politicians, notably Francisco Madero, who used to hold political meetings in Salón Rojo, and became a friend for Granat.

 in the mid 1920s, Granat sold the Salón Rojo and moved back to Europe, settling in Austria.
 One of the reasons for his departure was the disappointment and sadness caused by the Madero’s dismissal and assassination.
-Apparently, he tried to move back to Mexico after the Nazi invasion of Austria, but could not, or was not allowed, to travel, and he and his wife were sent to Auschwitz, where they died in the gas chamber in 1943.
+Apparently, he tried to move back to Mexico after the Nazi invasion of Austria, but could not, or was not allowed to, travel, and he and his wife were sent to Auschwitz, where they died in the gas chamber in 1943.

 We know of a 20c note[image needed] from the Salón.